-You've bought yourself a chiminea for the summer or a log burner for the winter, or maybe even a fire pit to gather round with your friends.
+Now that we can finally socialise again, you've bought yourself a fire pit gather round with your friends.
 Now you need to know how to light a fire!

 Lighting a fire is one of those things in life where the quality of your tools is probably more important than the quality of your knowledge - but let's get you equipped with both!

 There are two schools of thought when it comes to fire lighting – bottom up and top down.
 Both are effective, so I'll show you both methods and you can decide which you prefer.

 Forget everything you think you know about firelighting!

 Top down fire lighting is exactly that – the fire is lit at the top, and the heat and flame chases downwards into a pre-built fire stack.
 You wouldn’t think it would work, but trust me it does!